 Testing may involve:

-If your doctor suspects medication use as the cause of galactorrhea, you might be instructed to stop taking the medicine for a short time, during which your doctor can assess this possible cause.
+If your doctor suspects a medicine you're taking might be the cause of galactorrhea, your doctor might instruct you to stop taking the medicine for a short time to assess this possible cause.

 Treatments and drugs

 When needed, treatment focuses on resolving the underlying cause of galactorrhea.

 Sometimes doctors can't determine an exact cause of galactorrhea.
 Your doctor might recommend treatment anyway if you have bothersome or embarrassing nipple discharge.
 In such instances, you might be given a medication to block the effects of prolactin or to lower the amount of prolactin in your body.
 Reducing prolactin levels may eliminate galactorrhea.